-The purpose of this symposium is to update medical practitioners in the greater Midwest region on the future of cardiac electrophysiology, and on new diagnosis and treatment guidelines in the care and management of patients with atrial and ventricular arrhythmias and heart failure.
-Participants will learn about advances in atrial fibrillation ablation techniques.
-A review of clinical trials that have helped change the clinical practice of EP will be held.
-Participants in this symposium will examine the latest trends in Left Atrial Appendage exclusion and gain a greater understanding of anticoagulation and stroke prophylaxis.
-An examination of arrhythmia and device therapies that affect congenital heart disease patients will be discussed.
+The purpose of this symposium is to update medical practitioners in the greater Midwest region as well as nationally on the future of cardiac electrophysiology (EP), and on new diagnosis and treatment guidelines in the care and management of patients with arrhythmias, heart failure and other issues impacting the electrical system of the body.
+Participants will learn about advances in ablation techniques, device management, appropriate use criteria, and survey new developments in guidelines and recommendations.
+A review of clinical trials that have helped change the clinical practice of EP will also be held.
+Participants in this symposium will examine the latest trends in Left Atrial Appendage (LAA) treatment options and gain a greater understanding of anticoagulation and stroke prophylaxis.

-- Discuss types of devices used for monitoring and treating arrhythmias, including advances in ablative techniques.
+- Discuss types of devices used for monitoring and treating arrhythmias.

 - Demonstrate the use of imaging techniques to improve procedural outcomes.

-- Apply guideline-endorsed, clinically applicable strategies to help resolve lead failure, device malfunctions, and other device-related issues.
+- Apply guideline-endorsed, clinically applicable strategies to help resolve device-related issues.

 - Summarize clinical trial results that can be applied to improving the safety and efficacy of electrophysiology (EP) procedures.